Transport / Matrix

 What if I don't want Matrix users in my channel?

-Preventing matrix users from joining your rooms can be achieved by banning *@gateway/matrix* from your channel.
+Preventing matrix users from joining your rooms can be achieved by banning the prefix we hand out to Matrix users.

 Administrating the bridged Matrix room